Horsekey/gigantic-api/README.md

 - [ ] Dockerize it
 - [ ] Integrate API keys / host the API for use

-[Mistforge](https://mistforge.net/en-US/news) was a great inspiration for the project.
+[Mistforge](https://mistforge.net/en-US/news) was a big inspiration for the project.
 I also just really enjoy the game and am happy it's come back to us.